springernature/o11y-otel-contextprocessor/README.md

 Releases are managed by the GH Action workflow.
 Please commit all changes and then push an annotated tag to the repository.

 ```
+# Make sure you have updated the version in builder-config.yaml!
 git tag -a v<version> -m "<comment>"
 git push --tags
 ```